 Due to COVID-19, Adult Social Care services have had to work in new ways as a result of the pressures on health and social care.
 Hospital discharge processes are operating differently during this period which is set out in the following government guidance on hospital discharge service requirements.

 People will be discharged from hospital as soon as it is clinically safe to do so.
 If you require any support after you have been discharged, your support needs will be met within the community.
 This could be further health services, or social care services delivered in your own home, or support from the voluntary and community sector.
 It may also be necessary to discharge you to another setting which is not your home.
+Any mental health services you may need will also be involved with your discharge.

 Any of these services provided could be a temporary or a longer term measure, depending on your needs.
 These options will always be discussed with you.
 You will be assessed before you are discharged in order to understand the level of support you may need to help you to regain your independence or to continue living as independently as possible.